-We will call you between 4:30-5pm one business day before your scheduled surgery to go over any instructions and to let you know what time you need to be at the hospital.
-If you do not get a call by 5pm, please call 215-728-2664.
+We will call you by 6pm one business day before your scheduled surgery to go over any instructions and to let you know what time you need to be at the hospital.
+If you do not get a call by 6pm, please call 215-728-2664.